donnyt01/T364-web/docs/readme.md

 # Welcome
+Welcome to Troop 364
+Troop 364 was established in 1968 to help young men develop and learn outdoor, leadership, and survival skills that can be used to help scouts succeed in everyday life.
+We establish skills that may not be learned elsewhere in a boy run boy lead setting.
 ## Schedule
 We meet every Wednesday at 7:00pm
 Bayside Presbyterian
 1400 Ewell Rd, Virginia Beach, VA 23455
+###Events
 [Winter-Camp](./campouts/winter-camp.md)

 [Merchants-Mill-Pond](./campouts/merchants-mill-pond.md)